 |D||History of Architecture||270–79, 370–79, 470–79, plus FAH300, 309, 328, 362, 364, 404, 421|

 - Certain courses, including FAH101H1, do not satisfy the requirement for any group, but do count toward any FAH degree program.

 - Students who have already taken FAH100Y1 are encouraged, but not required, to take FAH102H1 for the fulfillment of the degree requirements.

 - Courses used to satisfy one group requirement, e.g., FAH300H1, cannot be counted toward another group requirement.

 Students in the Art History program are encouraged to develop language skills throughout their program.
-Advanced study normally requires competence of French, German, Spanish, or Italian, though an alternative modern language such as Dutch or Russian (or Chinese and/or another Asian language) may be acceptable.
+Advanced study normally requires competence of French, German, Spanish, or Italian, though an alternative modern language such as Dutch, Russian, Chinese, and/or another Asian language may be acceptable.
 Students specializing in Ancient or Medieval art should also recognize the necessity of studying Greek and/or Latin, while those interested in pursuing Asian art history will need to acquire Chinese and/or Japanese and/or another Asian language.

 At the U of T and other comparable institutions, the MA program requires reading knowledge of two languages in order to graduate.
 The first language exam is administered by the Department during the Fall term and consists of a one-hour translation exercise of an art history text.